Reverse-grip Pull-down

 - 1

-Sit at the pull-down machine with your feet flat on the floor and knees secured under the pad.
+Sit on the pull-down machine and secure your knees under the pads.

 - 2